 Crossing the river again, take the Parliament St, in front of the Parliament Square and follow straight till the Trafalgar Square, to see its beautiful Nelson’s Column and the famous lion statues under it.
 In the square you also find the National Gallery, it is the house of one of the most important collections of the world and its entrance is completely free!

 You can then take the underground and go straight to the St Paul Cathedral, first built in 1256, the building was destroyed during the Great Fire and then rebuilt in 1675.
 St Paul Cathedral has the second biggest dome in the world, you need to pay to visit the cathedral inside though.
-From the dome you can get a panoramic view from London.
+From the dome, you can get a panoramic view of London.

-Front there you can easily pick the bus 15 for the next spot, there is a bus stop right in front of the cathedral and you will need to get out of it in the very last stop, which is right in front of Tower of London and the Tower Bridge.
+Front there you can easily pick the bus 15 for the next spot, there is a bus stop right in front of the cathedral and you will need to get out of it at the very last stop, which is right in front of the Tower of London and the Tower Bridge.

-Nothing stops you from crossing the bridge and admiring it’s architecture for free though.
+Nothing stops you from crossing the bridge and admiring its architecture for free though.
 As this is an old part of the city of London, you will see a nice mix of old and new buildings as it is also the economic heart of the city.
-From the new buildings that are worth noting are the Shard, the Gherkin 20 Fenchurch Street, and London’s City Hall.
+The new buildings that are worth noting are the Shard, the Gherkin 20 Fenchurch Street, and London’s City Hall.

-Taking the underground to Knightsbridge you will be in one of the most famous shopping streets of London, following the Brompton Road you will find among other famous brand shops, the Harrods department shop.
+Taking the underground to Knightsbridge you will be in one of the most famous shopping streets in London, following the Brompton Road you will find among other famous brand shops, the Harrods department shop.
 Unfortunately everything there is really expensive, but worth a visit, from outside to inside Harrods is so well decorated, very rich in details and there is nothing liked their Christmas decor!

-Following the Brompton Road straight, you will find some museums, Victoria & Albert (art & design collection), Natural History Museum (natural world collection) and Science Museum (its collection includes Apollo 10 command capsule).
+Following the Brompton Road straight, you will find some museums, Victoria & Albert (art & design collection), Natural History Museum (natural world collection), and Science Museum (its collection includes Apollo 10 command capsule).
 All of them is completely free to visit.

-Back to Harrods, let’s go to the biggest park in London, the Hyde Park.
+Back to Harrods, let’s go to the biggest park in London, Hyde Park.
 During November and December, you will find the biggest Christmas market, the Winter Wonderland, here that includes even a theme park.
 In the upper corner of the park is located the Mable Arch, at the junction of Oxford St and Park Lane.